BlogWorkoutsPilates

 Wall pilates is not a very intense workout which means that you are able to focus better on what an exercise is doing to the target muscle.
 Building this mind-body connection helps you to improve and get better as you progress in your Wall Pilates practice.

-This workout is easily accessible as you do not need to have any equipment or much space.
+This workout is easily accessible as you do not need to have any equipment or much space, a yoga mat suffices.
 This is a great alternative for individuals who do not have access to traditional pilates equipment or studios but are looking for the same benefits.

 Some exercises such as push-ups may require you to put in a lot of weight on joints in order to perform them well.
 The wall provides support for the joints which is perfect for those who may have weaker joints or mobility issues.